StadGent/fractal_styleguide_gent-base/docs/03-folder-structure.md

 # Folder structure

-:information_source: All components defined within this styleguide are categorized following the [atomic design](http://atomicdesign.bradfrost.com/table-of-contents/) pattern by Brad Frost.
+ⓘ All components defined within this styleguide are categorized following the [atomic design](http://atomicdesign.bradfrost.com/table-of-contents/) pattern by Brad Frost.

 ## Component categorization
 Components are always defined as one of these